yumilceh/divapy/README.md

 DIVA Vocal tract.
 Python migration.
 Implemented as part of:

-J. M. Acevedo-Valle; C. Angulo; C. Moulin-Frier, ["Autonomous Discovery of Motor Constraints in an Intrinsically-Motivated Vocal Learner,"](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7914655&isnumber=7422051) in IEEE Transactions on Cognitive and Developmental Systems , vol.PP, no.99, pp.1-1
+* J. M. Acevedo-Valle; C. Angulo; C. Moulin-Frier, ["Autonomous Discovery of Motor Constraints in an Intrinsically-Motivated Vocal Learner,"](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7914655&isnumber=7422051) in IEEE Transactions on Cognitive and Developmental Systems , vol.PP, no.99, pp.1-1
 doi: 10.1109/TCDS.2017.2699578

+* J. M. Acevedo-Valle; V. Hafner, C. Angulo, "Social Reinforcement in Intrinsically Motivated Sensorimotor Exploration for Embodied Agents with Constraints Awareness."
+In _Development and Learning and Epigenetic Robotics (ICDL-Epirob), 2017 Joint IEEE International Conferences_.
+IEEE, 2017.

 ### What is this repository for? ###